vladdyz/fragments/README.md

 - Add or remove modules while app is running
 - Easier to debug and develop app, improving workflow

+### npm test

+Runs testing using the jest module, note that this entails using separate environmental variable configuration.
+This is used to distinguish the authentication flow in the production environment (where it uses Cognito) from the testing environment (which uses hardcoded users in the .htpasswd file).

+The test suites are contained in the tests/\* directories, grouped accordingly (e.g. unit tests in the tests/unit folder, and so on).
+The nomenclature consists of the type of test, the word "test" and the file extension, delimited by dots.
+E.g. the 'response.test.js' test suite contains tests that expect success/error responses to be returned, the health.test.js suite contains tests to validate the health and connectivity of the app, etc.

+To run specific individual test suites, append the name of the file to the command : npm test get.test.js

+### npm test:watch

+Same as above, except responsive to changes in realtime by watching the files instead of terminating immediately after the testing concludes.
+Re-runs the tests when a change is detected.
+Also works with individual test suites.

+### npm run coverage

+In addition to running tests, also collects detailed coverage information.
+Displays the files that were included in the testing, providing a breakdown of the statements, branches, functions, and lines covered by the tests.
+Useful to identify which parts of the code aren't included in the tests by their line #s.
+Provides an overall coverage % of the breakdowns.

+Also shows a much more elaborate web version of the report by opening the file coverage/lcov-report/index.html in the browser (the coverage/ directory will have been created when you ran the command above).

 ## Dependencies

 ### Compression